The name of the Society shall be Music at St Peter’s hereinafter referred to as the Society.

-The management of the Society shall be in the hands of a Committee consisting of the following Officers: a Chairperson, a Secretary and a Treasurer and 9** other members.
-Those Officers and the other committee members shall be elected by the Society’s members at the Annual General Meeting; they shall hold office until the next Annual General Meeting and be eligible for re-election save that no less than one half of the total officers and committee members shall be nominees of the St Peter’s Methodist Church Council.
+The management of the Society shall be in the hands of a Committee consisting of the following Officers: a Chairperson, a Secretary and a Treasurer and up to 9 other members.
+Those Officers and the other committee members shall be elected by and out of the Society’s members at the Annual General Meeting; they shall hold office until the next Annual General Meeting and be eligible for re-election save that no less than one half of the total officers and committee members shall be nominees of the St Peter’s Methodist Church Council.
 Such nominees shall also be members of the Society.

 The Committee shall, during the period between annual members’ meetings , have the power to co-opt such officers and members as are necessary to comply with the conditions set out in the foregoing clause.
 Such co-opted officers and members shall hold office until the Next Annual General Meeting.

 All the arrangements for the concerts and other events and the control of finance shall be in the hands of the Committee.